 How Great Managers Motivate Their Employees

-They receive frequent communication, are treated with respect and civility, and have input to every facet of the work they are hired to produce.
-They are encouraged to speak up about what they believe when participating in solving a problem for their customer.They are further trusted by the organization with the most significant and critical financial information so they are not blindsided by business problems.
+They receive frequent communication, are regarded with respect and civility, and have input to every facet of the work they're hired to produce.
+They're also encouraged to speak up about what they believe when participating in solving a problem for a customer.
+And the organization trusts them with its most significant and critical financial information so they're not blindsided by business problems.